1979 Formula One season: Race 14: Canada

-At the Ile-Notre Dame circuit in Montreal for the Canadian Grand Prix, it was Lauda in the news, announcing in the middle of practice that he no longer wanted to be a Formula 1 driver, after completing a few laps in the all-new Brabham-Cosworth BT49.
+At the Île Notre-Dame Circuit in Montreal for the Canadian Grand Prix, it was Lauda in the news, announcing in the middle of practice that he no longer wanted to be a Formula 1 driver, after completing a few laps in the all-new Brabham-Cosworth BT49.
 Brabham boss Bernie Ecclestone decided to put Argentina's Ricardo Zunino in the car.
 The other changes to the field were a third Tyrrell for Derek Daly and a second Fittipaldi for Alex Ribeiro.
 The Alfa Romeo team appeared with two 179 chassis for Bruno Giacomelli and Vittorio Brambilla but the organizers refused to let them practice if they did not pre-qualify and the team refused to pre-qualify.
 After qualifying Alan Jones (Williams) was on pole position with local hero Gilles Villeneuve second in his Ferrari then came Clay Regazzoni (Williams) and Nelson Piquet in one of the new Brabham-Cosworths.
 Fifth on the grid was Jacques Laffite (Ligier) with Didier Pironi (Tyrrell), Jean-Pierre Jabouille (Renault), Rene Arnoux (Renault), the new World Champion Jody Scheckter (Ferrari) and Mario Andretti (Lotus) completing the top 10.
 Zunino qualified 19th and Hector Rebaque put his own HR100 chassis 22nd.
 There were political battles over whether or not Alfa Romeo would be allowed to run and eventually a compromise was reached with Brambilla allowed to run but Giacomelli being refused an entry.

-In the race, which turned out to be a classic Villeneuve took the lead at the start with Jones and Regazzoni chasing him.
+In the race, which turned out to be a classic, Villeneuve took the lead at the start with Jones and Regazzoni chasing him.
 Piquet ran fourth but then moved ahead of Regazzoni to take third.
 Jones shadowed Villeneuve for the early part of the race and eventually slipped ahead at the hairpin, the two cars banging wheels.
 Jones was then able to stay ahead and win but Villeneuve was only a second behind him at the finish- it was revealed later by Williams engineer Frank Dernie that Jones's car was on the verge of failing right at the end.
 Piquet ran third until the closing laps when he dropped behind Regazzoni again and retired soon afterwards with a gearbox problem.
 Scheckter finished fourth with Pironi fifth and John Watson (McLaren) sixth.